neurodata/hyppo/README.md

 - Download releases: [https://pypi.org/project/hyppo/](https://pypi.org/project/hyppo/)
 - Issue tracker: [https://github.com/neurodata/hyppo/issues](https://github.com/neurodata/hyppo/issues)

-**Note: We have recently moved our `benchmarks` (with relevant figure replication code for our papers) folder to a new [repo](https://github.com/neurodata/hyppo-papers)!** We aim to add test development code and paper figure replication code there, and will add relevant tests (with tutorials) to `hyppo`.
+**Note: We have recently moved our `benchmarks` (with relevant figure replication code for our papers) folder to a new [repo](https://github.com/neurodata/hyppo-papers)!** We aim to add test development code and paper figure replication code there, and will add relevant tests (with tutorials) to hyppo.

 ## Project History

-`hyppo` is a rebranding of `mgcpy`, which was founded in Novemember 2018.
-The original version was designed and written by Satish Palaniappan, Sambit Panda, Junhao Xiong, Sandhya Ramachandran, and Ronak Mehtra.
-This new version was designed and written by Sambit Panda and first released February 2020.
+hyppo is a rebranding of mgcpy, which was founded in Novemember 2018. mgcpy was designed and written by Satish Palaniappan, Sambit Panda, Junhao Xiong, Sandhya Ramachandran, and Ronak Mehtra. hyppo was designed and written by Sambit Panda and first released February 2020.

-**Note**: `hyppo` was previously referred to as `mgcpy`.